Squad review - New Zealand

 That would make the XI: Conway, Rachin, Williamson, Mitchell, Phillips, Chapman, Neesham, Bracewell, Santner, Boult, and a bowler depending upon the conditions.

 I like this, but it’s chaotic.
 They will then need to get eight overs from Neesham, Rachin, Phillips, Bracewell, Mitchell and Chapman.
 That means their bowling wouldn't be as strong, but batting till nine means that they could consistently look to go for above-par totals.
-It should allow everyone to smash the ball up early, and they can actually use Williamson for what he is best for.
+It should allow everyone to smash the ball up early, and they can actually use Williamson for what he is best at.

 They have a variety of all-rounders, which certainly allows them to come up with several combinations.
 Can this be the year when they finally win their first limited-overs World Cup?
 I need to say no here.
 Because if I say they are really good, they will underperform.
 We need to look down on them to get the best out of them.